-7.15 Bereavement Leave
+7.14 Bereavement Leave

-- (a) A regular employee shall be paid up to thirty (30) hours for nonsworn personnel and thirty-six (36) hours for sworn personnel of bereavement leave when there is a death in their immediate family. - (b) Additionally, a regular employee may, subject to approval of the department head, use twenty (20) hours of the employee's accrued sick leave if the employee must travel out of the area, i.e. at least 250 miles one way. - (c) Immediate family in this case means spouse, father, father-in-law, mother, mother-in-law, brother, brother-in-law, sister, sister-in-law, child (including stepchildren), stepparents, aunts, uncles, grandparents, grandparents-in-law, grandchildren and relationships in loco-parentis and close personal relationships with the approval of the City Manager and or his/her designee.
+- (a) A regular employee shall be paid up to thirty (30) hours for non-sworn personnel and thirty-six (36) hours for sworn personnel of bereavement leave when there is a death in their immediate family. - (b) Additionally, a regular employee may, subject to approval of the department head, use twenty (20) hours of the employee's accrued sick leave (or annual leave if the employee maintains no sick leave) if the employee must travel out of the area, i.e. at least 250 miles one way. - (c) Immediate family in this case means spouse, domestic partner, father, fatherin-law, mother, mother-in-law, brother, brother-in-law, sister, sister-in-law, child (including stepchildren), stepparents, aunts, uncles, grandparents, grandparents-in-law, grandchildren and relationships in loco-parentis and close personal relationships with the approval of the City Manager and or his/her designee.

-7.16 Funeral Expense Benefit
+7.15 Funeral Expense Benefit